 Corporate income tax (CIT) applies to the profits generated by all companies, including branches of foreign companies.
 Corporate partners in general partnerships (i.e., unlimited) and corporate general partners (i.e., unlimited) in a limited partnership are subject to CIT on their share of the profits in the partnership.

-Czech resident companies are required to pay CIT on income derived from worldwide sources.
+Resident companies doing business in the Czech Republic are required to pay CIT on income derived from worldwide sources.
 Non-resident companies are required to pay CIT on income sourced in the Czech Republic.

 Tax residence